-The best way to reach me any time is by email: Gary@isect.com
+The most reliable way to contact me is by email: Gary@isect.com

-I’m usually QRV after work around ZL dusk (~05:00z until dinner or bed time), and sometimes before work at ZL dawn too (~17:00z to 20:00z).
-During the ZL working day, I often monitor the bands and keep an eye on DXcluster for new ones.
+I’m usually QRV around ZL dawn and dusk, prowling the greylines for fat juicy DX prey.
+During daylight in hours in ZL, I often monitor the bands while working and keep an eye on DXcluster for new ones.
 Some weekends you’ll find me contesting.
 I do not operate robotically or remotely.

 I use LoTW and upload my log daily.